-Employees who are employed at 20 hours per week (.50 FTE) or greater and in a position that is six (6) months or more in duration are considered eligible for benefits as determined by the Arizona Department of Administration and the University of Arizona.
-Graduate assistant/associate positions are specifically excluded from eligibility at the time of initial hire.
+Employees who are employed at 20 hours per week (.50 FTE) or greater and in a position that is ninety (90) days or more in duration are considered eligible for insurance benefits as determined by the Arizona Department of Administration and the University of Arizona.
+Graduate assistant/associate positions are excluded from eligibility at the time of initial hire.

 Information about the eligibility of an employee’s dependent(s) is available on the Human Resources website.